 Face Blindness: Can’t Recognize People?
 You Might Have Prosopagnosia

-Do you have trouble recognizing someone you just met a week earlier for the first time?
+- Do you have trouble recognizing people who you just recently met?

 This is a condition known as Prosopagnosia, also known as Face Blindness.
 It's a neurological cognitive disorder that causes the inability to recognize faces.
 It is reported to affect 2.5% of the U.S. population.1